Personalize Care With Field Service

-“Digital transformation, whether in the form of accelerated implementation of new initiatives, or the innovative use of existing technology, has allowed service organizations to provide a measure of business continuity to their customers while at the same time containing operating costs and minimizing risks associated with deploying employees to the field.”
+“Digital transformation, whether in the form of accelerated implementation of new initiatives, or the innovative use of existing technology, has allowed service organizations to provide a measure of business continuity to their customer while at the same time containing operating costs and minimizing risks associated with deploying employees to the field.”

 Empower Growth & Opportunity with Hitachi Solutions

 Field service is no longer reactive — it’s proactive.
-If your goal is to empower technicians, increase customer engagement, and transform field service into a profit generating arm of your business, these growing field service trends can help you pivot in the wake of COVID-19.
+If your goal is to empower technicians, increase customer engagement, and transform field service into a profit-generating arm of your business, these growing field service trends can help you pivot in the wake of COVID-19.
 The next step is to look into a comprehensive solution that can provide you with the capabilities necessary to put these trends into action.

-Hitachi Solutions’ Extended Field Service, which is built on Microsoft Dynamics 365, is a holistic management solution that includes an extensive feature set to improve every aspect of field service operations, including customer asset, work order management, predictive maintenance, and more.
+Hitachi Solutions’ Extended Field Service, which is built on Microsoft Dynamics 365, is a holistic management solution that includes an extensive feature set to improve every aspect of field service operations, including customer assets, work order management, predictive maintenance, and more.

 If you’d like to learn more about these and other field service trends or how your business can gain from a Dynamics 365 implementation, don’t hesitate to contact the qualified experts at Hitachi Solutions today.